Infant Seizures and Their Causes and Symptoms

-Infant seizures are classified into different subtypes based on the particular are of the brain that is involved, how severe the brain interruption is, and the physical response triggered by the seizure.
+Infant seizures are classified into different subtypes based on the particular area of the brain that is involved, how severe the brain interruption is, and the physical response triggered by the seizure.

 - Atonic Seizures: this type of seizure causes a very sudden and dramatic loss of muscle tone causing babies to go limp (like a rag doll) or older children to fall from a standing position or drop their head and arms and become unresponsive.

-- General Tonic-Clonic Seizures: also referred to as "grand mal" seizures, these normally involve a series of phases: the arms, legs and/or body will first contract; then straighten out; followed by tremors or shakes; and end with a clonic phase where the muscles gradually relax and return to normal.
+- General Tonic-Clonic Seizures: also referred to as "grand mal" seizures, these normally involve a series of phases: the arms, legs and/or body will first contract, and then straighten out.
+This type of infant seizure is followed by tremors or shakes.
+It usually ends with a clonic phase.
+You will see the muscles gradually relax and return to normal.

 - Febrile Seizures: febrile seizures are somewhat different in that they are generally only triggered by high fevers (usually caused by infections) and not necessarily related to underlying neurologic issues - although infants with brain damage are generally more prone to febrile seizures when they get fevers.

-When infants experience any of the various types of seizures described above the most likely potential causes are: trauma during birth causing damage to the baby's brain; congenital birth defects; or infection.
+When infants experience any of the various types of seizures we are talking about, the most likely potential causes are trauma during birth causing damage to the baby's brain, congenital birth defects, or infection.

-- Brain Injury During Birth: all types of seizures are the result of some type of electrical abnormality involving the brain.
+- Brain Injury During Birth: all types of seizures in babies are the result of some type of electrical abnormality involving the brain.
 Infant seizures are often an indication of underlying neurologic problems that may be the result of oxygen deprivation during labor and delivery.
-Infant seizures can be a proximate result of a number of different types of head and brain related injuries that frequently occur during difficult childbirth.
+Infant seizures can be a proximate result of many different types of head and brain-related injuries that frequently occur during a difficult childbirth.
 External trauma to the baby's head is a common problem.
 Head trauma during birth is often related to the use of vacuum extractors or obstetrical forceps by doctors to facilitate vaginal delivery of a baby.
 When these instruments are not used with the necessary level of care and skill they are notorious for causing injuries to a baby's head and neck.
-External head trauma from forceps or vacuum extractors can lead to injuries such as hematomas (brain bleeds); skull fractures; hydrocephalus and other potentially serious injuries that can affect the brain and cause different types of seizures.
-The primary causes of brain injury to babies during childbirth is oxygen deprivation.
+External head trauma from forceps or vacuum extractors can lead to injuries such as hematomas (brain bleeds), skull fractures, hydrocephalus, and other potentially serious injuries that can affect the brain and cause different types of seizures in babies.
+The primary cause of brain injury to babies during childbirth is oxygen deprivation.
 When the baby is deprived of oxygen or its oxygen supply is restricted for any length of time during delivery it can cause cells in the brain to decay and die.
 Oxygen deprivation is probably the leading cause of major birth injuries involving the brain and infant seizures are a key early indicator of brain damage.